GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data/en.md

-# Updating large sets of data via recursive queries
+# Updating large sets of data

 The GraphQL query below executes itself recursively, with the goal of updating thousands of resources in stages, with each stage affecting a handful of resources only, as to not overload the system all at once.